 Energy Company Obligation (ECO)

-The ECO scheme means that gas and electricity suppliers with more than 250,000 household customers - including British Gas, EDF Energy, Eon, Npower, SSE and Scottish Power - are obliged to help households with energy efficiency measures.
+The ECO scheme means that large gas and electricity suppliers – including British Gas, EDF Energy, Eon, Npower, Scottish Power and SSE – are obliged to help households with energy-efficiency measures.

 What is the Energy Company Obligation?

-As part of ECO, the government estimates that £1.3bn per year worth of energy efficiency and heating measures will be delivered across Great Britain.
-It also aims to cut carbon emissions and reduce fuel poverty.
-The scheme is planned to run until September 2018.
+As part of ECO, the government estimates that energy efficiency and heating measures worth £640m a year will be delivered across Great Britain.

 Which energy suppliers offer ECO?